julzaza/wildwitchherbs/_posts/2025-12-09-rowan-trees-front-door-old-world-folklore.md

 A living tree repelled deathly forces.

-This belief appears repeatedly in Highland and Norse planting traditions. *(See also: [Protective Trees in Folk Magic](/protective-trees-folk-magic))*
+This belief appears repeatedly in Highland and Norse planting traditions.

 ---